+Smoking is the biggest cause of preventable death in England.
+It accounts for nearly 78,000 deaths each year.
 Around half of all life-long smokers will die from their habit.
-Dying on average, ten years younger than non-smokers.
+Smokers die, on average, ten years younger than non-smokers.

 Cost of smoking to businesses

 - Smoking costs UK business £8.7 billion per year, due to sick leave and smoking breaks.

-Their research found that smokers take between 1 and 2.7 more sick days off per year than non-smokers, and take more breaks during the working day.
+- Smokers take between 1 and 2.7 more sick days off per year than non-smokers, and take more breaks during the working day.